qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/index.rst

 #. *Pick closed-reference OTUs (reference-seq: /databases/gg/13_8/rep_set/97_otus.fasta) | Split libraries FASTQ*.
     * This tells us that the data is picked OTUs clustered by closed reference against /databases/gg/13_8/rep_set/97_otus.fasta and is now in a split library FASTQ format.
-    * FASTQ stores both sequence and corresponding quality score see `here <https://emea.support.illumina.com/bulletins/2016/04/fastq-files-explained.html>`__ for more info (though note the data in FASTQ format does not have to be illumina sequencing data).
+    * FASTQ stores both sequence and corresponding quality score see `here <https://emea.support.illumina.com/bulletins/2016/04/fastq-files-explained.html>`__ for more information (though note the data in FASTQ format does not have to be illumina sequencing data).
-    * Split refers to demultiplexing where sequences from the same lane are split into samples based on barcodes (N.B. illumina can sequence multiple different samples at the same time, therefore sequence data has to be demultiplexed into the separate samples present in the same lane.)
+    * Split refers to demultiplexing where sequences from the same lane are split into samples based on barcodes.
+N.B. illumina can sequence multiple different samples at the same time, therefore sequence data has to be demultiplexed into the separate samples present in the same lane.
 #. *Pick closed-reference OTUs (reference-seq: /databases/gg/13_8/rep_set/97_otus.fasta) | Trimming (length: 90)*
-    * This is essentially the same as the previous artifact but the reads have been trimmed to 90nt (see contexts for an explanation of why this is done).
+    * This is essentially the same as the previous artifact but the reads have been trimmed to 90nt (see the explanation of contexts for an explanation of why this is done).
 #. *Deblur (Reference phylogeny for SEPP: Greengenes_13.8, BIOM: /projects/qiita_data/BIOM/60941/reference-hit.biom) | Trimming (length: 90)*
     * Deblur processed sequence data trimmed to 90nt and classified by taxonomy using the greengenes reference database.
 This artifact contains only those sequences which have been classified thus reference-**hit**.biom
-    * SEPP is a phylogenetic placement program that can be used to place query sequences (reads e.g. of the V4 region of 16S) into the phylogeny of the full length gene’s tree (e.g. in this case using the Greengenes database).
+    * SEPP is a phylogenetic placement program that can be used to place query sequences (reads e.g. of the V4 region of 16S) into the phylogeny of the full length gene’s tree (in this case using the Greengenes database).
 #. *Deblur (Reference phylogeny for SEPP: Greengenes_13.8, BIOM: /projects/qiita_data/BIOM/60942/all.biom) | Trimming (length: 90)*
     * This artifact been processed in the same manner as the previous artifact, but all ASVs are present, including those that did not get placed (therefore **all**.biom).

 For the Deblur data we will use the reference-hit.biom data as this represents those ASVs which were placed within the Greengenes database.
 Using the all.biom data would give all ASVs, but the unplaced sequences would have to be removed to allow later analysis with Unifrac (so that they may as well not be present) and therefore we select the reference-hit data from the start.
 N.B. unifrac uses phylogenetic distance (measures of relatedness), thus the need for placed sequences.
 For the OTUs, the trimmed sequences are appropriate, as they represent a later step in the processing pipeline of the raw data.

 With these two artifacts selected proceed to *create analysis*.
 Both samples will need to be rarefied and then have alpha and beta diversity artifacts created.
-For a general overview of processing data in the Qiita processing interface see this `Qiita docs <https://qiita.ucsd.edu/static/doc/html/index.html>`__ .
+For a general overview of processing data in the Qiita processing interface see the appropriate section of these `Qiita docs <https://qiita.ucsd.edu/static/doc/html/index.html>`__ .
 To rarefy the data select the artifact -> *process* -> *rarefy*, modify the options of rarefy so that total frequency is a 10000 for both -> *add command* -> *run*.
 The cut off frequency is an individual choice, but the use of 10 000 strikes a compromise between losing data from samples with large library sizes and discarding samples with smaller library size.
 One can look at the frequency tables of the biom artifacts to get an idea of what would be an appropriate cut off.
 In this case 10 000 will allow most samples to be used, while maintaining quality.
 Once rarefaction has completed the `rarefied_table` artifact can be used for alpha and beta diversity calculations.
 Select the `rarefied_table` artifact, *process* -> *alpha diversity (phylogenetic) [alpha_phylogenetic]* and in options use the default option of Faith’s index then *add command* -> *run*.
 Beta Diversity can be calculated with *Beta Diversity (phylogenetic)* (this uses Unifrac).
 For the OTU artifact one can specify the phylogenetic tree from the database (as closed OTUs inherently have taxonomy data).
 For the Deblur artifact use the ‘artifact tree, if exists’ option.
 The artifact we are using has been aligned to a reference database, but not all deblur data will necessarily have associated taxonomy data.
 The distance matrix produced by the Beta Diversity process will allow us to run a principal coordinate analysis, while this is not necessary for reproducing the plots, it allows one to visualise the data and so get an intuitive idea of what it represents.